Flexible realizations existence: NP-completeness on sparse graphs and algorithms: Algorithms

-\begin{proof} The condition in \Cref{def:NACvalid} is preserved under taking reflexive-transitive closure, so it suffices to check it only for $\sim^\prime$: if $e_1$ and $e_2$ had different colors in some NAC-coloring, then $C$ would be an almost cycle since $C - \{e_1,e_2\}$ is monochromatic as the relation $\sim$ is NAC-valid. \end{proof}

-Note that various situations can occur: $e_1$ or $e_2$ is in the same a monochromatic class of~$\sim$ as the rest of $C$, or none if them is, see \Cref{fig:two_edges_and_component}.
-If each monochromatic class of $\sim$ induces a connected subgraph, then the edges $e_1$ and $e_2$ can be supposed to be incident, but this is not the case in general.
-For instance one could introduce a NAC-valid relation such that both triangles in a 3-prism subgraph are in the same monochromatic class, since they have the same color in all NAC-colorings of the 3-prism.
+Note that various situations can occur: $e_1$ or $e_2$ is in the same NAC-mono class of~$\sim$ as the rest of $C$, or none of them is.
+If each NAC-mono class of $\sim$ induces a connected subgraph, then the edges $e_1$ and $e_2$ can be supposed to be incident, but this is not the case in general.
+For instance, one could introduce a NAC-valid relation such that both triangles in a 3-prism subgraph are in the same NAC-mono class, since they have the same color in all NAC-colorings of the 3-prism.

-Notice that application of \Cref{lemma:two_edges_and_component} corresponds to merging the monochromatic classes of $e_1$ and $e_2$.
-We propose to use the following NAC-valid relation: we start with the \trcon{} components and then apply the following two steps as long as there is some change: \begin{enumerate} \item If there is an edge $uv$ such that $u$ and $v$ are vertices of the same monochromatic class $M$, then merge $M$ with the monochromatic class of $uv$. \item If there are edges $uv$ and $vw$ such that $u$ and $w$ are vertices of the same monochromatic class, then merge the monochromatic classes of $uv$ and $vw$. \end{enumerate} Every \trcon{} component induces a connected subgraph and also the two operations preserve the fact that each monochromatic class induces a connected subgraph.
-Hence, the resulting partition indeed forms monochromatic classes of a NAC-valid relation by \Cref{lemma:two_edges_and_component}.
-The construction can be done in polynomial time and implemented efficiently using a Union-find data structure, see also \Cref{alg:create_monochromatic classes} in \Cref{sec:pseudocode}.
+Notice that the application of \Cref{lemma:two_edges_and_component} corresponds to merging the NAC-mono classes of $e_1$ and $e_2$.
+We propose to use the following NAC-valid relation: we start with the \trcon{} components and then apply the following two steps as long as there is some change: \begin{enumerate} \item If there is an edge $uv$ such that $u$ and $v$ are vertices of the same NAC-mono class~$M$, then merge $M$ with the NAC-mono class of $uv$. \item If there are edges $uv$ and $vw$ such that $u$ and $w$ are vertices of the same NAC-mono class, then merge the NAC-mono classes of $uv$ and $vw$. \end{enumerate} Every \trcon{} component induces a connected subgraph and also the two operations preserve the fact that each NAC-mono class induces a connected subgraph.
+Hence, the resulting partition indeed forms NAC-mono classes of a NAC-valid relation by \Cref{lemma:two_edges_and_component}, we call them \emph{\trext{} classes}.
+The construction can be done in polynomial time and implemented efficiently using a Union-find data structure, see also \Cref{alg:create_monochromatic_classes}.

-Searching all NAC-colorings naively, we have to test $2^{m-1}$ colorings, where $m$ is the number of monochromatic classes (we can fix the color of one class).
+When searching for all NAC-colorings naively, we have to test $2^{m-1}$ colorings, where $m$ is the number of NAC-mono classes (we can fix the color of one class).
 Hence, using a good NAC-valid relation can reduce the computation time significantly.